 This Year's Workshop

-As a special opportunity for Clark School and University of Maryland students, the Clark School is holding a video competition in conjunction with the 2011 Engineering Sustainability Workshop, whose focus is on energy.
+As a special opportunity for Clark School and University of Maryland students, the Clark School is holding a video competition in conjunction with the 2012 Engineering Sustainability Workshop, whose focus is on solar energy.

 Guidelines for the Competition